 We are mainly trying to predict patient outcome.
 We envision either a binary classification using well established methods or survival analysis if we are able to acquire censor data.
 We will apply this to a specific disease, such as cardiac events.
-As time permits, we are interested in evaluating more specific problems such as cardiac events
+As time permits, we are interested in evaluating more specific problems such as cardiac events.

 What kinds of methods do you anticipate using?